 Navalis Prague Festival

 May 15th is the Feast of Jan Nepomuk (ST John’s Festival) so what’s special about the Navalis festival?
 Well for a start it’s a 300 year-old river regatta festival, it happens only once a year on May 15th and it’s the largest Baroque festival on water in the world.
 When you visit Prague you’ll soon learn about Jan Nepomuk, Queen’s Confessor, patron saint of people that work on the water, protector against floods and drowning.
 King Wenceslas (note that’s not the “good king Wenceslas” that you have heard about) had Jan Nepomuk tortured to reveal his Queen’s confessions and when he did not reveal them, the king had him thrown from Charles Bridge into the river.
 The legend is that as he drowned in the river, 5 stars arise from the water.
-So look out for three things specific to Jan Nepomuk, he carries a cross in his left arm, a palm leaf in the right (palm of martyrs) and has the 5 stars around his head.
+So look out for three things specific to him in that he carries a cross in his left arm, a palm leaf in the right (palm of martyrs) and has the 5 stars around his head.
 Read more about him and how the statue on Charles Bridge has changed over the years on the Jan Nepomuk post.

 Navalis in Latin literally translates as “Crews”.
 There’s a real Italian and specifically Venetian feel (almost like a late Mardi Gras) to Navalis.
 It’s probably not a coincidence that of all the saints on Charles Bridge, Jan Nepomuk is also patron saint of gondoliers, he’s one of the Eight patrons of Venice and his statue is next to the Grand Canal.

 May 15th marks the celebration, the procession and the festival.
 The actual Holy Day of Jan Nepomuk is the following day May 16th so you might want to pay a visit to the Jan Nepomuk church in Hradcany on that day.
 So on the 15th it’s part commemoration and part celebration.